colts70/The-Sematic-Stack/README.md

 HESS is a proposed, open, domain-owned Semantic Layer Public Index (SLPI) designed to solve a core AI systems problem: lack of grounding.

-The "legitimacy" of this system stems from its placement in the network stack.
-By utilizing the https://yourdomain.com/.well-known/stack  —a standard reserved for site-wide metadata (like security.txt or Let's Encrypt challenges)—it creates a "Semantic ID Card" that machines read before they begin the expensive process of crawling and reasoning.
+The legitimacy of this system stems from its placement in the network stack.
+By using the /.well-known/ directory—a standard reserved for site-wide metadata—and publishing a stack descriptor at /.well-known/stack, it creates a “Semantic ID Card” that machines read before crawling or inference begins.
 Without HESS: An AI crawler enters a domain, scrapes 5,000 pages, generates embeddings, and guesses that the site is about with 80% confidence.

 With HESS: The crawler reads one JSON-LD file in milliseconds.
 It knows the site is about with much higher certainty because the owner declared it at the root.